The Vow (TV series): Development

+Filming

 Production on the series began in 2017, initially focusing on Sarah Edmondson, Mark Vicente, Bonnie Piesse, Anthony Ames, and Catherine Oxenberg as a way to document their escape from NXIVM as they were fearful of being sued by Clare Bronfman, and wanted to protect themselves by having it taped.
 The series was shot using Cinéma vérité, with all involved in the project unsure what would happen to NXIVM and Raniere.
 Oxenberg filmed with Noujaim and Amer for a year-and-a-half before reuniting with her daughter, India Oxenberg, whom she attempts to rescue throughout the first season.
 Oxenberg decided to split from the production in fear her daughter would not reunite with her with cameras around.
 India Oxenberg decided not to participate in the series as she was not ready at the time of production to share her story to any outlet; she later did in Seduced, which focuses on her story as told by her and her mother.
-Cult expert Janja Lalich served as a consultant on the series.

-The series additionally features archive footage and recordings of Keith Raniere, Nancy Salzman, Lauren Salzman, Clare Bronfman, Sara Bronfman, Emiliano Salinas, Nicki Clyne, and Marc Elliot, among others, which were shot by Vicente as part of NXIVM's plan to document Raniere and how "wise" he was 24/7 for "future generations".

-In April 2019, it was announced the series had been greenlit by HBO, with HBO Documentary Films producing.

 In September 2020, in an interview with Variety Noujaim stated "We reached out to everybody involved — many people, on all sides of the story — and we are continuing to film."
 On October 16, 2020, HBO renewed the series for a second season.

+The series additionally features archive footage and recordings of Keith Raniere, Nancy Salzman, Lauren Salzman, Clare Bronfman, Sara Bronfman, Emiliano Salinas, Nicki Clyne, and Marc Elliot, among others, which were shot by Vicente as part of NXIVM's plan to document Raniere and how "wise" he was for "future generations".
+Noujaim and Amer attempted to have a sit-down interview with Raniere, but were not able to meet his conditions, apart from interviewing his supporters, as the two do not allow funders or subjects to control their projects creatively.
 For the second season, Noujaim directed the season without Karim Amer, who departed to focus on other projects but remained an executive producer.

-Noujaim wanted to interview all involved in NXIVM including its founder Nancy Salzman, who took a year to decide to participate in the series, to show a 360-view of an "eco-system of manipulation".
+Post-production

+During post-production, Dart Center for Journalism and Trauma was brought on to help editors with the dark subject matter and material.
+Episodes were also sent to RAINN to be reviewed for sensitivity.
+For the first season, Noujaim and Amer wanted the series to unfold in a "indoctrination" way stating: "This is why it is not until the penultimate episode, “The Wound,” that we share the most gut-wrenching concepts and where the inner circle were being led.
+It was crucial for the audience to experience the slow boil, the line-bending and boundary-pushing that happens over a number of years (or in the case of the series a number of episodes) in order for this important process of internal manipulation to be understood authentically."
+With the second season set to be its last, Noujaim has expressed interest in making a third season or a special focusing on the organization in Mexico, as a majority of members were from Mexico.